gdiminneapolis/jekyll-reveal-starter-kit/README.md

 git push -u origin HEAD
 ```

+After a couple minutes, your site will be available on Github.

 ### Every time you want to publish

 Most of the previous steps settings will be intact in the `_site`